jakejones2/nc-news-app/README.md

 ### Features

-- Implement random article
+- Implement random article button
-- Implement searching
+- Implement searching for articles
-- Build pagination and querying into viewing a user's liked articles/comments
+- Build pagination and querying when viewing a user's liked articles/comments
-- Add a logo for logged in users without squishing nav bar too much
+- Add a logo for logged in users (without squishing the nav bar too much)
-- Have site remember place within scrolled content for intuitive back button motion
+- Have the site remember the user's place within scrolled content for intuitive back button motion

 ### Code

 - Apply a CSS naming convention
-- Manage 404s better, unneccessary in some places
+- Manage 404s better
-- Improve error handling on Profile page
+- Improve error handling on the Profile page
 - Built a test suite
-- Research custom react hooks and break up some larger components
+- Research custom hooks and break up some larger components
+- Get better at React!